 Employees to whom health service responsibilities have been delegated must be approved in writing by the delegating physician or nurse.
-The approval form shall state the employee consents to perform the health service when the employee does not have the administration of health services in his/her contract or job description as a job responsibility, possesses sufficient training and skills, and has demonstrated competency to safely and effectively perform the health service responsibilities shall be valid only for the current school year.1
+The approval form shall state the employee consents to perform the health service when the employee does not have the administration of health services in his/her contract or job description as a job responsibility, possesses sufficient training and skills, and has demonstrated competency to safely and effectively perform the health service.
+The approval form shall be maintained as required by law.
+Delegation of health service responsibilities shall be valid only for the current school year.
+I